diarmuidoconnor/wad2/topic04/topic.md

-# Thinking in React.
+# App Navigation.

-Explain the design and development process promoted by the React designers - Thinking in React.
+Navigation adds the 'app nature' to a React Single Page App.